TeamSEA/Project-OP-Beginning-Scene/README.md

 The game is planned for a 2024 release date on steam and itch.io with a price tag of about $5

 youtube: https://www.youtube.com/channel/UCZVzxRDTfj5eWsh_5XZA4sQ

+P.S.
+The music that is embeded hasn't been tested so... that's why it doesn't work and/or too loud